thelfer/mfem-mgis/docs/paper/joss/paper.md

 of nonlinear mechanics.
 In particular, the support of complex constitutive laws and the management of advanced boundary conditions.

-# MFEM-based Thermo-Mechanical Solver for Nuclear Fuel Simulations
+# About MFEM

 `MFEM`, is a finite element library designed for current supercomputers but also for the upcoming exascale supercomputers.
-It provides many useful features for carrying out realistic simulations: support for curvilinear meshes, high order approximation spaces and different families of finite elements, interfaces to several types of parallel solvers (including matrix-free ones), preconditioners, and native support for adaptive non-conforming mesh refinement (AMR).
+It provides many useful features for carrying out state-of-the art
+simulations: support for curvilinear meshes, high order approximation spaces and different families of finite elements, interfaces to several types of parallel solvers (including matrix-free ones), preconditioners, and native support for adaptive non-conforming mesh refinement (AMR).

 Originating from the applied mathematics and parallel computing communities, `MFEM` offers both performance and a large panel of